The Parish Churches of Aberdare

 'Many people attended the opening ceremony, and it was estimated that there were 1,200 visitors to the town, many of whom arrived by special trains,'

 St Elvan's Church was built on land that originally belonged to the Marquis of Bute.
 Perhaps it was due to his influence that the architecture and that the form of worship had strong Tractarian links.
 Today St Elvan is firmly Anglo Catholic.
 After the death of the Marquis of Bute the first Vicar of Aberdare, the Reverend John Griffith formed a committee of local men including two iron masters, Crawshay and Bailey, Thomas Wayne of Iron and Co. and George R. Morgan a Landowner and Magistrate.
 These giants of Industry provided for much of the original cost alongside the ordinary people of Aberdare who also gave freely what they could afford.
-Many of the stained glass windows are dedicated to their families.
-The bell tower and the ring of eight bells were also gifts from the people of Aberdare. (saintelvansbells.weebly.com)
+There are 16 stained glass windows.
+Eight were given by Lord Merthyr whose influence in Aberdare can be seen in Aberdare Park a quater of a mile from the Church.
+The bell tower and the ring of eight bells were also gifts from the people of Aberdare.

 Originally, the church had two confessionals and many sets of liturgical vestments.
 Many are still in use today and can be viewed by request.